s2n-cnit/nfvcl-ng/docs/source/blueprints/5gcores/5gcore_blue_creation.md

   Check [Onboarding external K8S Cluster](../../../topology/topology_nfvcl_k8s_onboarding.md) for more info on adding an external cluster or [Kubernetes Blueprint](../../k8s/k8s_blue_creation.md) to deploy a new cluster automatically onboarded by NFVCL.
+- (Optional) If you want NFVCL to configure automatically a (supported) gNB:
     - Having a gNB running for every area that will be added to the core.
-The PDU for the gNB need to be present in the topology, see TODO.
+The PDU for the gNB need to be present in the topology, see [TODO].
       A simulated gNB + UE can be deployed through the [UERANSIM Blueprint](../../ueransim/ueransim_blue_creation.md) and will be automatically added to the PDUs.
 - Use kubectl to ensure that Metallb (or other load balancer) **have sufficient IPs** in the address pool to support the 5G Core chart deployment (one IP for each LoadBalancer service deployed by the blueprint).
   ```